fstarred/arcade-hacks/ffight/README.md

 <a id="a-palrestore"></a>
 ### Palette restore

-By using these tricks, needod for displaying a correct palette of the displayed characters, we probably dirty some palette IDs that could be later used on later stages.<br>
+When using these palette-hack scripts, we eventually dirty some palette IDs that might be later used for later stages.<br>

-For example, let's say I add Edi.E on Slum 1 and we assign palette ID 0x1F, because we know that palette ID is used only by Damnd on Slum 3. <br>
+As a practical example, let's say I add Edi.E on Slum 1 and we assign palette ID 0x1F, because we know that palette ID is used only by Damnd on Slum 3. <br>

 Since palette is normally realoaded on each new Area, we'd eventually use the Edi.E palette on Damnd, and this is not good.<br>